Bursary

 Progressing Students

 Students who have applied for one of the bursaries and are progressing to another year do not have to reapply.
-They do, however, need to complete and return to Reception, a Self-Declaration Form to confirm the annual household income remains £24,000 or below.
+They do, however, need to complete a Self-Declaration Form to confirm the annual household income remains £30,000 or below.

 Please click here for the Self-Declaration Form.